 The 20-Minute Water Workout

-According to Lavalle, the advantages of regular water workouts include:
+The advantages of regular water workouts over land-based exercise include:

 - Less impact on joints, muscles and bones because of the water’s natural buoyancy